gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 5. Public links appear in separate text boxes as each host completes
 6. Status indicators show: ⟳ orange (uploading), ✓ green (success), or ✗ red (failure) for each host
 7. Use "Copy" to copy a link, "Open" to open in browser, or "Retry" to retry a failed upload
+8. Use "Copy All Links" button to copy all enabled host links at once (one per line)
-8. Only enabled hosts are visible in the UI
+9. Only enabled hosts are visible in the UI

 ### Mini Mode (Always on Top)